Fighting a Connecticut DCF Investigation

 Once DCF begins their investigation, it can sometimes escalate into an overreaching intrusion into every aspect of your life and your child’s life.
 Frequent visits to your home can become the norm during a DCF investigation, as can interviews with your children, their teachers, their pediatricians, dentists and mental health providers, and sometimes other family members and even your neighbors.

 There’s no question that DCF investigators are well-intentioned, but if you give them carte blanche to speak to all the care providers in your child’s life, then you could be doing you and your family more harm than good.
-While we have tried to cover the basics of fighting your Connecticut DCF investigation, follow this link to learn more about the specifics of Connecticut DCF investigations and how to cost-effectively get them dismissed as quickly as possible .
+While we have tried to cover the basics of fighting your Connecticut DCF investigation, reach out to learn more about the specifics of DCF investigations and how to cost-effectively get them dismissed as quickly as possible.

 The Results of a DCF Investigation – Substantiation & Appeals